AshleyDhevalall/gpt4all-demo/README.md

 # gpt4all-demo
-The objective of this article is to run large language models locally to analyse local docs.
+The objective of this article is to run large language models locally to analyze local docs.
 In this use case we analyze powershell scripts that make use of a sql server.

 ### What is GTP4All?